samply/common-ldmclient-cql/README.md

+UNMERGED BRANCH -CHANGES FROM OTHER SAMPLY TEAMS MISSING
 # Samply Common LDM Client CQL

 Samply Common LDM Client CQL is a library for the communication with **L**ocal **D**ata**m**anagement systems.